performant-software/faircopy/README.md

 You will need to enter the password for the USB key multiple times during this process.

-The installers will be created in the `out` folder.
+The installers will be published to the target GitHub repository and in the `out` folder.

 Deploying to Staging
 ------

 When deploying to staging, in addition to the steps above, the `version` key in the `package.json` file MUST be set to a new, higher, version number, obeying SEMVER standards.
 It should be formatted like this: `1.0.0-dev.0`.
-The `repository` key should be set to: "https://github.com/performant-software/faircopy-dev-releases.git"
+The `repository` key should be set to: "https://github.com/performant-software/faircopy-dev-releases.git".
+The `publishers[0].config.repository.name` in `forge.config.js` must be set to "faircopy-dev-releases".

 Deploying to Production
 ------

 When deploying to production, in addition to the steps above, the `version` key in the `package.json` file MUST be set to a new, higher, version number, obeying SEMVER standards.
 It should be formatted like this: `1.0.0`.
-The `repository` key should be set to: "https://github.com/performant-software/faircopy.git"
+The `repository` key should be set to: "https://github.com/performant-software/faircopy.git" .
+The `publishers[0].config.repository.name` in `forge.config.js` must be set to "faircopy".

 In `public/main-process/release-notes/latest.md`, the release notes should be updated to document any new features, functionality, and bug fixes.
 This file is displayed to the end user whenever the software is updated.